Best First Focal Plane (FFP) Scopes

 Bolt gun off a front rest

 People pick up first focal plane optics to increase their ability to shoot at longer ranges without re-zeroing the rifle for different distances.
-First focal plane optics are an excellent choice for this because of the reticle placement in relation to the lens.
+First focal plane optics are an excellent choice for this because of the reticle placement in relation to the lens and the subtension accuracy throughout the magnification range.

-Because the lens magnifies the reticle throughout the scope’s entire magnification range, things like bullet drop compensators work as you change the magnification.
+Due to the fact the lens magnifies the reticle throughout the scope’s entire magnification range, things like bullet drop compensators are much more accurate as you change the magnification.
 This makes it much easier to maintain your shot placement even through changes in magnification, which means first focal plane optics are an excellent choice for long-range shooters who shoot at different distances.

 With this ability to use the bullet drop compensator or other reticle features at differing magnifications also comes a general increase in precision.
 Since the reticle is itself magnified, you can use precise bullet drop marking found on some of these reticles with a lot more detail than would be possible without magnification.